-A 55-year-old man with a 55 pack year history of smoking cigarettes has recently experienced an episode of hemoptysis along with his usual cough.
-On physical examination there are no abnormal findings.
-He has a sputum cytology examination performed that on microscopic examination shows atypical cells with hyperchromatic nuclei and orange-pink cytoplasm.
+A 55-year-old man with a 50 pack year history of smoking cigarettes has recently experienced an episode of hemoptysis along with his usual cough.
+On physical examination he has no abnormal findings.
+A sputum for cytology on microscopic examination shows atypical cells with hyperchromatic nuclei and orange-pink cytoplasm.
 Labortory studies show a serum calcium of 11.3 mg/dL, with phosphorus 2.1 mg/dL.
 Which of the following chest radiographic findings is this man most likely to have?

 A Large hilar mass

 D Carinal compression